magento/devdocs/guides/v2.0/cloud/env/environment-vars_magento.md

 </tbody>
 </table>

-For additional build and deploy variables, continue to the following sections.
+For additional variables, continue to the following sections.

 <!-- <tr><td>RECOMPILE_DI</td>
     <td>The default value, <code>true</code>, enables <a href="{{ page.baseurl }}config-guide/cli/config-cli-subcommands-compiler.html">code compilation</a>.
 We recommend the default value in development.</td>